Contexter/FountainAI/Secrets/Initialize the FountainAI.md

 - Integrated Nginx and SSL setup directly into GitHub Actions workflows.
 - Included directory structures at each step to help users visualize their progress.
 - Explained how Docker and Nginx work together to ensure correct port mapping for Vapor apps.
+- Added detailed explanation for the rationale behind running scripts at specific steps.
 ```